 Theology is the study of religions.
-It provides insights to the meaning of life.
+It provides insights into the meaning of life.
 One can also decide to broaden his interest by studying more than one religion and even study the consequences, religions had on history.
 A person studying Theology can also analyze the nature of religions.
 It's a diverse and broad subject with several career options to offer in the USA.

 There are various career options that are available in the USA as per the line of interest of the students.
-Students opting for career in Theology should realize it would be also a way of life for them.
+Students opting for a career in Theology should realize it would also be a way of life for them.
 They need to put in working hours on occasions and be devoted to their tasks.
 Below are some of the opportunities that students might assume when pursuing Theology.

 - Theology teachers-a person can work in schools or as a professor in college.
 A teaching degree is preferred.
 Education in Theology is a given in this job.

-- Religious writers-writing in newspapers, magazines about one's insight into the religions and views.
+- Religious writers writing in newspapers, magazines about one's insight into the religions and views.
 Can also provide his personal opinion on certain religious concerns.
 Work assignments could also range from covering a world crisis over some religious issues to any controversial debate around religion.

 - Religious Activities Directors- works on organizing meetings, events.
-Also provides religious education.
+Also, provides religious education.
 Associated with maintenance and upkeep of the Church.

 Salary in theology career depends on the position you hold.
 As per recent reports, a clergy member can earn an average of $42,000 to $44,000 annually, while religious directors can make as much as $36000.

 Some of the most sought after places in the US for the Theology are Arizona, Virginia, Florida, Washington, Michigan, and Iowa.

 According to the U.S Bureau of Labor Statistics (BLS), a growth rate of 15% on jobs is anticipated for a postsecondary teacher from 2008-2018.
 The Job growth rate for religious activities directors and clergy members, including spiritual leaders is expected to rise by 7-13% in the years from 2008-2018.